Camp Hero State Park

-Camp Hero State Park is a 754 acre state park located on Montauk Point, New York.
+Camp Hero State Park is a 3.05 km2 state park located on Montauk Point, New York.
 The park occupies a portion of the former Montauk Air Force Station.

 History

 Military use

 The site known as Camp Hero, or the Montauk Air Force Station, was initially commissioned by the U.S. Army in 1942.
 Camp Hero was initially a coastal defense station disguised as a fishing village, and its location was chosen to prevent a potential invasion of New York from the sea.
 Camp Hero was named after Major General Andrew Hero, Jr., the Army's commander of coastal artillery, who died in 1942.
 Three gun batteries were built at Camp Hero, replacing most of the other heavy guns in the Harbor Defenses of Long Island Sound, which also included Fort H. G. Wright, Fort Michie, and Fort Terry.
 Two batteries of two 16-inch guns each were built, Batteries 112 and 113 (officially named Battery Dunn).
 Another battery of two 6-inch guns was also built, Battery 216.
 All three batteries consisted mainly of a large concrete bunker covered with earth, containing ammunition magazines and fire control equipment.
 The 16-inch guns were protected by large casemates, and the 6-inch guns by shields.

 In 1992, Preston Nichols and Peter Moon wrote The Montauk Project: Experiments in Time, in which they alleged that secret experiments were carried out at the Camp Hero site.
 The book was popular with conspiracy theorists and spawned several sequels.